 Third-Party Support

-The media, and others, will want to see ESES's solution has support from groups outside the industry.
-We will work with ESES to schedule meetings with relevant third parties to try to secure their support.
-These groups will include
+The media and others will want to see that ESES's solution has support from groups outside of its membership.
+We will, therefore, work with ESES to schedule meetings with relevant third parties to try to secure their support.
+These groups will include large energy consumers and other relevant organizations, including —

-Real Estate and Construction, Labor
+Real Estate, Construction, Transportation, Commerce, Labor

 AFL-CIO